-Soil Fertility and Replenishment
+Soil Fertility for Replenishment of Nutrients

-In the case of proteins, proteins are the nitrogen-containing compounds.
-Plants get nitrogen for protein synthesis from the soil.
+In the case of proteins- a nitrogen-containing compounds, plants get nitrogen for protein synthesis from the soil.
 Unlike carbon dioxide and oxygen, atmospheric nitrogen cannot be obtained through stomata of leaves.

 As we know, soil fertility varies from one place to another.
 Plants growing on nitrogen deficient soil depend on small insects for nitrogen.
 Such plants are called insectivorous plants.